 |The Society of The Plastic Industry codes help to identify the type of resins in plastic bottles.
 They can make sorting and recycling plastic bottles easier for recyclers in Canada, according to the Government of Canada website.
 Recycling firms have various standards for what they accept and you can visit your recycling depot to find out which plastics they can recycle.|

-Now, let’s get into the nitty gritty on how to recycle:
+Now, let’s get into the nitty gritty on how to recycle almost everything:

-Call2Recycle leads the way for responsible battery desposal.
-Click here to find a drop off location near you.
+Call2Recycle leads the way for responsible battery disposal.
+Click here to find a drop off location near you!

-Cellphones can be recycled through the Call2Recycle program also.
-The aptly named Electronic Products Recycling Association can also help with finding a location to drop off your specific electronic item, like a laptop, in your province.
+Cellphones can also be recycled through the Call2Recycle program.
+The aptly named Electronic Products Recycling Association can help with finding a location to drop off your specific electronic item, like a laptop, in your province.

-Whether it's foils, wraps or trays: 33% of the world’s aluminium is made from recycled material.
-The rigid trays are acceptable for recycling in most provinces and it varies when it comes to aluminum foil.
+Whether it's foils, wraps or trays: 33% of the world’s aluminum is made from recycled material.
+The rigid trays are acceptable for recycling in most provinces, and it varies when it comes to aluminum foil.
 If you do recycle the foil, make sure that it is clean.

 I used to have a drawer filled with burnt out light bulbs.
 I would wait until it was full and then recycle them in bulk.
 Whatever your method, Canada’s LightRecycle couldn’t make it easier to find a collection site near you.